n0rea5on/Plain-Text-Snake-Game-in-Python/README.md

 I wrote a very simple version of the readme file but the GPT version is so good😂.

-The snake won't move automatically, I do not know how to do it without external library😅.
+The snake won't move automatically, I do not know how to do it without external module😅.